COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 IFPMA member companies are committed to support health care system capacities and protect health care workers, particularly in the most hard-hit countries and vulnerable countries which are ill prepared to cope with an accelerating outbreak of COVID-19.
 When the novel coronavirus first emerged in Wuhan, China, IFPMA and its member companies started working with their teams on the ground, and with the Chinese authorities to ensure people can get access to necessary health care services.

-Given the spread of the virus to other regions across the world, IFPMA member companies have stepped up these efforts and are donating personal protective equipment and financial resources to ease the burden on health care systems.
-Company employees are also volunteering in community efforts to relieve the burden on healthcare systems.
+Given the spread of the virus to other regions across the world, IFPMA member companies have stepped up these efforts and are donating personal protective equipment and financial resources to ease the burden on health care systems worldwide.

 |AbbVie||AbbVie announced a donation of $35 million to support COVID-19 relief efforts.
 In the US, AbbVie’s funds will be used to support healthcare capacity for hospitals as well as protect vulnerable populations by enabling access to food and essential supplies.
 In Europe, the donation will provide critical equipment and supplies to patients and front-line healthcare workers in the hardest-hit countries.